ctrltz/meegsim/docs/user_guide/advanced/standard_deviation.rst

 .. note::
-    :doc:`Local adjustment of SNR </user_guide/advanced/local_snr>` will have priority over the provided value of standard deviation.
+    :doc:`Local adjustment of SNR </user_guide/advanced/local_snr>` will have priority over the provided value of SD.
+The adjustment of the SD is mainly designed to be used in combination with the global adjustment of SNR (the default mode).

-The standard deviation can also be set for all candidate source locations using an instance of :py:class:`mne.SourceEstimate`.
-If the source locations are generated randomly, rhe standard deviation will be adjusted according to the generated location of the source.
+The SD can also be set for all candidate source locations using an instance of :py:class:`mne.SourceEstimate`.
+If the source locations are generated randomly, the SD will be adjusted according to the actual location of the source.